metrorailings/OwlBlog/content/posts/week-5-insights.md

 Their ground game, on the other hand, hasn't really taken off against this Colts front.
 Indianapolis is consistently winning at the point of attack.

 Read-option is a part of this Cleveland offense, apparently.

+So far, the Colts are continuing to win at the point of attack against this zone-running scheme Cleveland is trying to run.

+Baker seems to favor throws over the middle...

+Odell seems to have bought in to this offense.